 Jam is an acid food and may be water bath canned.

 This recipe makes 5 – 1/2 pints.

-It is VERY tempting to double and make more.
-However it is difficult to make double batches of jam.
-If you want to make more at a time (I don’t blame you) simply have two batches going at the same time in different pots.
-Then you will get enough for 5 pints.
-This is what I always do.
-I just can’t see running a canner for five – half pints.
+It is VERY tempting to double jam recipes and make more at a time.
+However, it is difficult to make double batches of jam because they do not set up correctly.
+If you want to make more at a time (I don’t blame you) simply have two batches going at the same time in different pots and process it all at the same time.

 This can be processed safely in a Water Bath Canner

 How to Make Peach Jam Recipe

 - water bath canner